1 Hotel Nashville

 401 Union St., Downtown

 This is the swankiest hotel in town and drips in old-world charm.
-The food at Capitol Grille (not to be confused with the the Capital Grille chain) is pretty traditional, but it’s fun just for the atmosphere.
+The food at Druise & Darr and The Pink Hermit (both under Jean-Georges) is pretty traditional, but it’s fun just for the atmosphere.
 Be sure to check out the gorgeous Art Deco men’s bathroom that women are allowed to peek into, and the Oak Bar, which features an extensive whiskey collection.

 Omni Hotel Nashville